johnmeasey/How-to-publish-in-Biological-Sciences/docs/00-author.md

 # About the Author {- #author}

-John Measey is Associate Professor of Biological Sciences at Stellenbosch University.
-He has authored or co-authored more than 200 peer reviewed scientific papers and book chapters, and five books.
+John Measey is Professor at the Institute of Biodiversity, Yunnan University, and Professor Extraordinary at Stellenbosch University.
+He has authored or co-authored [more than 200](https://orcid.org/0000-0001-9939-7615) peer reviewed scientific papers and book chapters, and five books.
 He has been the Editor-in-Chief of an ISI journal for 9 years, and currently serves as Associate Editor for 4 other journals.
 He has graduated more than 20 postgraduate students, and [his blog](john.measey.com/blog) on writing and publishing in biological sciences is read by thousands globally.
-British born and educated, he lives and works in the beautiful Western Cape, South Africa.
+British born and educated, he lives and works in the Spring City, Kunming in Yunnan Province, China and in Cape Town, South Africa.

 <a href="http://john.measey.com/About-Me" target="_blank"><img src="figures/john.jpg" width="15%" style="display: block; margin: auto 0 auto auto;" /></a>